 “I can’t believe someone would actually commit such a crime.”

 Martin fixed her with a steady gaze.
-“But you’re willing to believe that because Donald Hubbard accepted Jesus Christ as his savior, God will forgive him, right?
+“But you’re willing to believe that because Donald Hubbard accepted Jesus Christ as his savior, God forgave him, right?
 Therefore, you’re convinced he will go to heaven and live forever – while I will suffer in eternal agony because I do not believe in the teachings of Christianity any more than I do any other religious faith.
 Isn’t that correct?”

 Christine replied, “That’s not fair.”